-Tamar married, but remained childless; read Genesis 38:1-11.
+Tamar married, but was childless.
 Tamar married into the family of Judah, first to Judah’s son Er and then, after his death, to Onan his brother.
 Because Onan practised a form of contraception, Tamar did not become pregnant.
 For a Jewish woman this meant disgrace, because people thought that being childless was a punishment from God.
+Read Genesis 38:1-11

-She claimed her Levirite rights; read Genesis 38:12-19.
+Tamar claimed her Levirite rights.
 God punished Onan and he died.
 By law Tamar should then have married Judah’s third son so she could have a baby who would inherit her dead husband’s share of the tribal wealth.
 But this did not happen, so she decided to get justice for herself.
 She dressed as a prostitute, had sex with her father-in-law Judah and conceived twin sons.
+Read Genesis 38:12-19

 As a young woman, Tamar married Er, eldest son of Judah and an unnamed daughter of Shua.
 It was a good match and things should have gone well, but Er practised some form of birth control, probably by withdrawing before ejaculation, and so Tamar was childless.
 God punished Er – people at the time saw withdrawal as a crime against Nature and God.
 Tamar suffered a double tragedy: her husband Er died, and she lost the chance of having a child.